 After her sentencing, she was sent to Alma to face state drug charges which originated out of Bacon County.
 On March 25, she was mistakenly released from the Bacon County Jail due to a clerical error.
 Jenkins is still at-large and authorities are offering a $2,500 reward for information leading to her arrest.
 If you have any information regarding Jenkins’s whereabouts, please contact authorities immediately.

-- Alma PD announce last week's arrests, charges ranging from outstanding warrants to drug possession
+- Alma PD announce last week's arrests, charges ranging from trespass to forgery

-- Alma PD makes multiple arrest on drug charges, several arrests stem from traffic violations
+- Alma PD makes multiple arrests on drug charges, several arrests stem from traffic violations

 Latest from Staff Reports